 Their responses underscore the importance of listening to your body, communicating with your healthcare provider, and going easy on yourself.
 Pregnancy is not the time to push yourself to new limits.

-It's clear that with some simple modifications, the added support provided by maternity compression, and of course the approval of a healthcare provider, pregnant women with a passion for running can continue to do so.
+It's clear that with some simple modifications, the added support provided by compression, and of course the approval of a healthcare provider, pregnant women with a passion for running can continue to do so.
 We find these expert tips on running during pregnancy both informative and empowering.
 We hope you do as well!

 Whitney Heins, Founder of The Mother Runners

 I was lucky enough to be able to run throughout both my pregnancies up until the days I went into labor.
 What helped me was: getting guidelines from my doctor that reduced my mileage and limited my pace to a conversational one, planning pit stops along the way, drinking Gatorade to quell morning sickness, investing in a pregnancy support band for added support, listening to my body, stopping running if it felt uncomfortable, and having grace.
 If something doesn't feel good, stop doing it and tell your doctor.
 This is not the time to push through pain.

 The comfort zone is the place to be when growing a human.
 Keep it easy.
 You'll get it back.
 Your body is built to run and it's built to have babies.
 It's going to be changing and doing what it needs to bring a human into the world.
 Don't stress about gaining weight or missing runs.
 It's adapting to this major change and it will adapt again after you have your precious baby.

 Sarah Canney, Athlete and Founder of Rise.
 Run.
 Retreat.